 (B) A new paragraph (7) is added to read as follows:

-“(7)(A) On October 1, 2026, the maximum weekly benefit amount shall be $1,100, and on October 1 of each successive year, the maximum weekly benefit amount provided in this subsection shall increase in proportion to the annual average increase, if any, in the Consumer Price Index for All Urban Consumers, Washington-Baltimore Metropolitan area published by the Bureau of Labor Statistics of the United States Department of Labor for the previous calendar year; provided, that the Chief Financial Officer of the District of Columbia shall certify that funds are sufficient in the Universal Paid Leave Fund each year before the maximum weekly benefit amount increases pursuant to this paragraph.
+“(7)(A) On October 1, 2026, the maximum weekly benefit amount shall be $1,100, and on October 1 of each successive year, the maximum weekly benefit amount provided in this subsection shall increase in proportion to the annual average increase, if any, in the Consumer Price Index for All Urban Consumers, Washington-Baltimore Metropolitan area published by the Bureau of Labor Statistics of the United States Department of Labor for the previous calendar year; provided, that the Chief Financial Officer of the District of Columbia must certify that funds are sufficient in the Universal Paid Leave Fund each year before the maximum weekly benefit amount increases pursuant to this paragraph.

 “(B) Any increase under this paragraph shall be adjusted to the nearest multiple of $1.”.

-(b) Section 104a(b) (D.C.
-Official Code § 32-541.04a(b)) is amended by adding a new paragraph (4) to read as follows:
+(c) Section 104a(b) (D.C.
+Official Code § 32-541.04a(b)) is amended by adding new paragraphs (4) and (5) to read as follows:

-“(4) At the request of the Mayor, the CFO shall provide a new certification under paragraph (1) of this subsection, after March 1, to account for any statutory amendments the Mayor proposes to submit with her or his annual submission of the District’s multiyear budget and financial plan (“annual budget”) to the Council.
-The amounts included in the new certification may be incorporated by the Mayor into the Mayor’s annual budget submission to the Council if the statutory amendments are transmitted by the Mayor to the Council with the Mayor’s annual budget submission.”.
+“(4) At the request of the Mayor, the CFO shall provide a preliminary certification, consistent with the requirements of paragraph (1) of this subsection, after March 1, to account for any statutory amendments the Mayor proposes to submit with her or his annual submission of the District’s budget and financial plan (“annual budget”) to the Council.
+The amounts included in the preliminary certification may be incorporated by the Mayor into the Mayor’s annual budget submission to the Council if the statutory amendments are transmitted by the Mayor to the Council with the Mayor’s annual budget submission.

+“(5) Before October 1 of each year, the CFO shall issue a revised certification, consistent with the requirements of paragraph (1) of this subsection, to account for any statutory or regulatory changes affecting the revenues or expenditures of the paid-leave program or the balance of the Universal Paid Leave Fund that took effect after the issuance of the certification issued pursuant to paragraph (1) of this subsection.”.

 Sec.
 4053.
 Section 1152(i) of the Universal Paid Leave Implementation Fund Act of 2016, effective October 8, 2016 (D.C.
 Law 21-160; D.C.
 Official Code § 32-551.01(i)), is amended to read as follows: